a-n-rose/speech-recognition-projects/speech_commands/README.md

 3) extracts speech features and saves to .npy files

 ### Script 'train_models_CNN_LSTM_CNNLSTM.py'

+The shortest processing time is with the CNN.
+The LSTM models depend on the number of units/cells.

-3) loads data from .npy files
+1) loads data from .npy files

-4) trains CNN, LSTM, or CNN+LSTM models with data via a data generator
+2) trains CNN, LSTM, or CNN+LSTM models with data via a data generator

 ## Requirements